 When you go through all the job postings, they often look the same: a list of required skills, years of experience and maybe sometimes a few lines about company culture.
-Yet majorly they didn’t mention few qualities, mostly they are some of those few qualities which employers truly want.
-They are not measurable and can not be written on paper that’s why they rarely appear in job descriptions, but they often matter more than any certification or degree.
+Yet majorly they didn’t mention a few qualities; they are some of those few qualities that employers truly want.
+They are not measurable and can not be written on paper, which is why they rarely appear in job descriptions, but they often matter more than any certification or degree.

-Here are those hidden but highly values qualities:
+Here are those hidden but highly valued qualities:

 1. Common Sense

-Job description talks about decision-making but they rarely highlights common sense.
+Job description talks about decision-making, but they rarely highlight common sense.
 Employers want employees who can apply logic and practical thinking to solve everyday problems.
-Imagine two employees faced a small issue-like a printer is not working.
-One waits for the IT to come and handle it, while the other quickly checks the basic and resolve it.
-The later one saves the time and shows the initiative.
-Common sense might sound simple, but it makes a huge difference in how smoothly team functions.
+Imagine two employees faced a small issue-like a printer not working.
+One waits for the IT to come and handle it, while the other quickly checks the basics and resolves it.
+The latter one saves time and shows initiative.
+Common sense might sound simple, but it makes a huge difference in how smoothly a team functions.

 2. Curiosity